-- Save and Preview your third step.
+Save and Preview your third step.
 It is the final step of our sample guide.

-- Click on < Back to see your guide with its steps listed, and preview it all together.
+Click on Back to see your guide with its steps listed, and preview it all together.

-How to make a Guides Visible (Live)?
+How to make a Guide visible (live)?

-- Click on its name or its gear icon and go to its settings page.
+Click on its name or its gear icon and go to its settings page.

-- Finally, change the status to active, save, and click on green publish changes.
+Finally, change the status to active, save, and click on green publish changes.

-- If you go to the page in which you created the guide's first step and refresh it, you’ll see the guide started.
+Publishing changes will make your guide visible on your webpage.
+If you go to the page where you created the guide's first step and refresh it, you’ll see the guide started.